What happens after physical death?

 1. INTRODUCTION

-The ability for each of us to accept there is life after death relies on our religious faith.
+The ability for each of us to accept there is life after death generally relies on our religious faith.
 But note that within this website, the words “belief” and “faith” have ‘different meanings‘.
 And I shall firstly, here in the intro, explain the difference between the terms for us.

 Probably, most practising Christians have come to ‘believe’ in God’s existence.
 They consider they have proven to themselves, beyond reasonable doubt, that God does exist.
 And that normally happens through their life experiences or events in the Church.
+A whole section, “Journey of faith” has been provided on this website to assist readers in that regard.
+Please just have a look at the article, “How to believe in God” for an explanation.

-That all aside, how do we assure ourselves as Christians, in this life, that we will gain a place in Heaven after death?
-The subject of ‘life after death’ actually provides a complex area of debate within Christian circles.
-The most common and accepted outlook (throughout the wider Christian Church) is that all who have faith in Jesus, as their Lord and saviour, will have everlasting life in Heaven after physical death.
-If that view is accurate then other people lacking that faith may not gain eternal life.
+The most common and accepted outlook (throughout the wider Christian Church) is that all of us individuals who have faith in Jesus, as our Lord and saviour, will have everlasting life in Heaven after physical death.

-2.1 Maybe everyone ‘gets a seat’?
+2.2 Maybe everyone ‘gets a seat’?

-And these theologians also ‘hang their hats’ on verses that indicate that all humankind will receive eternal life after physical death.
+And these theologians also ‘hang their hats’ on verses in the Bible that indicate that all humankind will receive eternal life after physical death.
 This view is termed, “universal salvation”.
 Relevant examples to this view are Micah 7:18-20, Isaiah 45:22-23, Luke 20:38, John 12:32, Acts 3:20-21, 1 Timothy 4:10-11, Philippians 2:9-11, 1 Corinthians 15:22.

 2.3 A reality check!

-Now, even if everyone does make it to Heaven (as in the principle of ‘universal salvation’), this does not mean that all people will enjoy the same level of eternal life.
+BUT, even if everyone does make it to Heaven (as in the principle of ‘universal salvation’), this does not mean that all people will enjoy the same level of eternal life.
 For example, if a person does not have a relationship with God prior to death, how will that person know to enjoy such a relationship afterwards?
-Hell is viewed by some theologians as a place where, after death, those people previously infatuated with the ‘physical’ world and its pleasures, spiritually ‘lock themselves away’ from God and his beloved family because, in ignorance, they know no better.

 3. CONCLUSION